All Categories

 Empirical evidence: Defect rate reduction using inline reflow ovens (industry benchmarks)

 Looking at industry standards shows that inline reflow tech really stands out when dealing with large volumes.
 These newer systems can get defect rates down under 50 PPM, which is quite a jump from the old school batch ovens we used to see around here.
 Some manufacturers report improvements anywhere between 60 to 80 percent better results.
 And what does this mean for actual production?
 Well, first pass yields go up roughly 15 to 25 percent.
 That translates to fewer people needed for fixing mistakes, less wasted materials lying around, and no more waiting for things to be fixed before moving on.
 Another big plus comes from how these inline systems work continuously without stopping.
-Traditional methods required constant loading and unloading that created all sorts of thermal stress on components.
+Traditional methods require constant loading and unloading that created all sorts of thermal stress on components.
 Inline processing eliminates that back and forth heating cycle, so components tend to last longer once they're actually deployed in the field.

 Table of Contents